OLA 3: HTML & CSS & JavaScript

 (1) Name your HTML file cash.html.

-(2) Standard HTML structure:
+(2) Use standard HTML structure:

 <!DOCTYPE HTML>